ApoloniArt/ApoGalleria/README.md

 Try both against the same caption — which reads better tends to depend on whether the image is more about an overall scene or a specific subject.
+Basically like an extra seed, great for experimenting and variation!

 ### Color palette handling